thien/specialk/logs.md

 # History

+## 7/12

+- Need to look into performance of sentence level, multiple sentence level, paragraph level, and document level performance.
+- Need to analyse the dataset we have already
+- Need to look into BPE encoding.
+- Need to find a method to understand how to optimise the memory use on the GPU (looking into a script that determines the memory usage based on parameters - http://jacobkimmel.github.io/pytorch_estimating_model_size/)
+- Can't do hyperparamter tuning until the end.
+(Looks like we'll be pressed for time considering the training performance of our models)

+## 7/11

+- Continuing to train the medium sized models.
+It looks like that more data improves the performance of the model.
+- Analysed corpus terms and conditions to determine whether they can be used or not.
+(For ethical purposes)
+- Started looking into how we could start to fit longer sequences into the model.

+## 7/10

+- Trained EN-FR 50K dataset.
+There seems to be a GPU memory leak since when using the larger datsets it starts to break.
+I'll need to look into this.
+- Reimplemented the dataset building mechanism since there was a bunch of blank sequences.
+- Need to cap the vocabulary size.

 ## 7/09

+- Currently waiting for a test run of the hyperoptimiser against the `en-de` multi30k dataset.
+Once this is done, I'll start training an `de-en` dataset so we can test for back translation.
+Note that performance will be limited since the number of sequences is naturally limited.
+- I'll want to train some base runs of the `en-fr` models and reverse on the azure machine.
+It'll give us some baseline models that we can try to beat.

 Note: Since we're just checking whether it's even possible to do style transfer with transformers, don't worry about the optimisation part yet.
 That being said, it's built and ready for use when needed.
 I should worry about getting models out first.